 Supporting our community during COVID-19

-However, if you do experience any issues or have any questions please email our customer service email email@example.com or call 07712 864 140.
-We will be monitoring these email accounts and phone lines during our core working hours 9am-5pm GMT Monday to Friday and will deal with your query as quickly as possible.
+If you do have any questions or issues then please contact your usual BUP and PP contact, email our customer service email firstname.lastname@example.org or call the office at 0117 954 5940 and leave a message.
+We monitor these email accounts and phone lines during our core working hours 9am-5pm GMT Monday to Friday and will deal with your query as quickly as possible.

 How to access our digital and eBook content

-The free trial access period has been extended to six months for all 14 of our journals.
-Any organisation can sign up via our Ingentaconnect page.
-We’d encourage all non-subscribing libraries to do this in order to make our journals available to your communities.
-If you need any help with the set-up please contact us at firstname.lastname@example.org.
+We also continue to offer free trial access to our journals and any organisation can sign up via our Ingenta Connect page.
+If you need any help with the set-up, please contact us at email@example.com.